 For example, here is asciiquarium recorded from a terminal:

-- Download the executable from the link at the bottom of this page.
-You might need to right-click and choose save as.
+- Download the executable from the link to the left.

 - Open a new terminal, navigate to the folder where you downloaded the installer and make it executable (chmod +x screengrab), then move it to a suitable location such as ~/bin.